AdrienTorris/awesome-blazor/README.md

 * [Blazor Roundup From .NET Conf 2019](https://chrissainty.com/blazor-roundup-from-dot-net-conf-2019/) - October 01, 2019 - Blazor Roundup From .NET Conf 2019.
 * [Getting Started with Blazor WebAssembly](https://wellsb.com/csharp/aspnet/getting-started-blazor-webassembly/) - September 30, 2019 - With the launch of .NET Core 3.0 and Visual Studio 16.3.0, support for creating web apps using the Blazor template is now natively enabled.
 This makes it easy for you to run your C# libraries directly in the browser.
 * [Blazor Simple CQRS with MediatR](https://oceanware.wordpress.com/2019/09/29/blazor-simple-cqrs-with-mediatr/) - September 29, 2019 - Blazor Simple CQRS with MediatR.
+* [Make it all dynamic in Blazor – Routing, Pages and Components](https://www.linkedin.com/pulse/make-all-dynamic-blazor-routing-pages-components-göran-halvarsson) - September 27, 2019 - Make it all dynamic in Blazor – Routing, Pages and Components.
 * [The Future of Client-Side Blazor: PWAs, Desktop/Mobile, Native (and even Flutter?)](https://visualstudiomagazine.com/articles/2019/09/26/blazor-future.aspx) - September 26, 2019 - The Future of Client-Side Blazor: PWAs, Desktop/Mobile, Native (and even Flutter?), by Visual Studio Magazine.
 * [Migrate Protogen To Blazor](https://remibou.github.io/Migrate-protogen-to-Blazor/) - September 26, 2019 - Migrate Protogen To Blazor.
 * [Telerik UI for Blazor 2.1.0](https://www.telerik.com/blogs/telerik-ui-for-blazor-2.1.0-asp.net-core-3.0-compatibility-scatter-scatter-line-and-bubble-charts!) - September 25, 2019 - Telerik UI for Blazor 2.1.0 – ASP.NET Core 3.0 Compatibility, Scatter, Scatter Line and Bubble Charts!